 Looking at the Tank Man: The 20th Anniversary of Tiananmen

-This short video is for use with the Optional Lesson—"Art and Politics: Ai Weiwei."
+This short video is for use with the lesson—"Art and Politics: Ai Weiwei."

 Cohen, Warren I. America's Response to China: A History of Sino-American Relations (New York: Columbia University Press, 2010).
 344 pages.